CryptoGurujiOG/Nesa-Node-Run-Guide/README.md

 - Select Back and Press Enter
 - Now your node is running and contributing

+## Detach screen safely, it will keep Node Running in the Background:

+CTRL + A + D

 ## You can restart, stop, and check Node status using this command:

 ```